 I have never needed so much medical attention as during these 320 days.
 I have had infections of all kinds and weird body sensations (not good ways).
 I even ended up having a travel buddy for 10 months who finally started to pack up to leave – a little parasite in my finger from Nepal (about end of September) – I took medicine for it end of June this year and finally it is healing.
 Yuck, right?
 I have been food poisoned, realized that my intolerance to milk and cheese is more severe and I can almost not have any.
 My tummy did not like Peru at all and I was stomach sick for at least 3 days, which was awful.
 Finally, when my appetite was back, I had lost some weight.
 But it all came back after 3 days of juice and smoothie drinking.
 Oh, and of course some candy, foods and other yummy stuff.

-I have laughed, cried and even cried from so much laughing, been upset and angry and hurt and experienced many different kinds of emotions while meeting so many people, living life everyday just like you at home or wherever you are.
-I have been so challenged and probably been outside my comfort zone a lot, yet it has been so natural for me to challenge myself in a way that it does not feel as “stepping outside” my comfort zone.
+I have laughed, cried, and cried from laughing.
+I have been upset, angry, hurt, and experienced many other emotions alongside meeting people, living life everyday just like you at home or wherever you are.
+Challenges have come my way, and I have been outside my comfort zone more than once.
+At the same time, it has felt natural for me to challenge myself in a way that it almost has not felt as if I have been “stepping outside” of my comfort zone.
 I have tried to live every single minute in the now and remembered to breathe.
 When I walk, I remember doing this in Nepal every day – for each step is an inhalation or exhalation.
 Every moment is imprinted in my every cell and I will remember it all and I have learnt so much.
 I thought I was the one who set out to teach and give but I have received so much, so much in return.
 I am so grateful and forever humbled.
 This is where I am meant to be – and to continue my work and journey.
 To work and help children, people and to continue to grow and to share and give even more.

-A good friend, Ricky, asked me to describe my year of travelling and work with 3 words.
-My first reaction was “What!
-How can I do that?”
-But then I gave it a second and I will finish this post with those 3 words that instantly came to me:
+A good friend, Ricky, asked me to describe my year of travels and work with 3 words.
+My initial response was that it was not possible to do so.
+Nevertheless, when I gave it an extra second, these 3 words instantly came to me: